brianwatroba/soulbound/README.md

 A protocol for communities to issue proof of completion/endorsement for _anything_.

-Imagine a world where organizations issue and govern their own blue checkmarks.
+Imagine: a world where organizations can issue and govern their own blue checkmarks.

 ## Use cases and examples